I’ve been a paying customer for HostGator for the last 37 months. During that time, I’ve monitored their performance – avg. load time and uptime.

 HostGator followed up their lackluster uptime display with equally mediocre page loading times.

-Over the last twelve months, their average was 877ms, which is about 6% slower than the average 850ms.
+Over the last eight months, their average was 991ms, which is a bit (11.35%) slower than the average 890ms.

 That’s ain’t good.
 Especially when speed is factored into Google’s organic search (SEO) ranking algorithm and has been proven to hurt sales with each delayed second.